 1. Sterilize Your Equipment

 Wash your knife or shears with soap and water, then sterilize further with rubbing alcohol.
 This step often gets skipped as many people don’t think it’s necessary.
 But it protects both the parent plant and the cutting from contamination.
+It’s actually one of the most important steps in how to propagate monstera plants.
 If you’re using a new razor blade, you do not have to disinfect it – it will also provide the cleanest cut.

 2. Cut the Area of your Monstera Plant You Wish to Propagate